kanaria69/Mainecoco/README.md

-## Why did the cookie cry?
-It was feeling crumby.
+## Why are mummys scared of vacation?
+They're afraid to unwind.